edgedb/edgedb/docs/stdlib/datetime.rst

         Subtraction doesn't make sense for some type combinations.
-You couldn't subtract a point in time from a duration, so neither can EdgeDB (although the inverse — subtracting a duration from a point in time — is perfectly fine).
+You couldn't subtract a point in time from a duration, so neither can Gel (although the inverse — subtracting a duration from a point in time — is perfectly fine).
 You also couldn't subtract a timezone-aware datetime from a local one or vice versa.
-If you attempt any of these, EdgeDB will raise an exception as shown in these examples.
+If you attempt any of these, Gel will raise an exception as shown in these examples.

     When subtracting a date/time object from a time interval, an exception will be raised: